-20 The finite-volume three-dimensional sinusoidal fits (S3D) determine the properties of monochromatic waves, and in this study we focus on the most prominent wave structure in each investigated 3-D volume.
+- 275 ECMWF model.
+An example showing a common correlation for 34 test days and 25 km altitude is shown in appendix A. The good correspondence between GWMF from temperature and winds also confirms that the majority of analyzed mesoscale events obey the polarization relation of GWs and that therefore the implicit assumption that the majority of these structures are due to GWs is correct. - 280 The finite-volume three-dimensional sinusoidal fits (S3D) determine the properties of monochromatic waves, and in this study we focus on the most prominent wave structure in each investigated 3-D volume.
 Since we determine the 3-D wave vector and the amplitude and associate these wave parameters with the centers of the fitting cubes, the waves are fully characterized.
-This allows us to backtrace the waves to potential source locations using the Gravity Wave Regional or Global Ray Tracer (GROGRAT) (Marks and Eckermann, 1995).
-The GROGRAT ray-tracer is based on the dispersion relation for GWs can be backtraced.
+This allows us to backtrace the waves to potential source locations using the Gravity Wave Regional or Global 285 Ray Tracer (GROGRAT; Marks and Eckermann, 1995).
+The GROGRAT ray-tracer is based on the - dispersion relation for GWs

-$$\hat{\omega}^2 = \frac{(k^2 + l^2)N^2 + f^2\left(m^2 + \frac{1}{4H^2}\right)}{k^2 + l^2 + m^2 + \frac{1}{4H^2}}$$ where $\hat{\omega}$ denotes the intrinsic frequency as seen by an observer moving with the back-5 ground wind, and H gives the density scale height.
-From the dispersion relation the intrinsic group velocity is calculated by partial derivatives (e.g. $\hat{c}{g,x} = \partial \hat{\omega} / \partial k$).
+$$\hat{\omega}^2 = \frac{(k^2 + l^2)N^2 + f^2 \left(m^2 + \frac{1}{4H^2}\right)}{k^2 + l^2 + m^2 + \frac{1}{4H^2}} \tag{2}$$

+- where ŵ denotes the intrinsic frequency as seen by an observer moving with the background wind, and H gives the density scale height.
+From the dispersion relation the intrinsic group velocity is calculated by partial derivatives (e.g. ĉg,x = ∂ŵ/∂k).
 Since a wave packet propagates in the direction of its group velocity, this allows to determine the new location of this wave packet after a chosen time step.
-According to the raytracing equations (Lighthill, 1978) new horizontal and vertical wavenumbers (k, l, m) for the new position are calculated from the gradients of the background wind fields.
-This process is iterated until the wave either hits a boundary or becomes non-propagating, e.g. due to reaching a critical level.
-Stepping backward in time instead of forward, a ray
+According to the ray-tracing equations (Lighthill, 1978) new horizontal and vertical wavenumbers (k,l,m) for the new position are calculated from the gradients of the background wind fields.
+295 This process is iterated until the wave either hits a boundary or becomes non-propagating, e.g. due - to reaching a critical level.
+Stepping backward in time instead of forward, a ray can be backtraced.